10 Caribbean Beaches to Walk

 2 Seven Mile Beach, Grand Cayman

-Seven Mile Beach in Grand Cayman (also more like 5 miles long) also faces due west, giving it superb sunset views.
+Seven Mile Beach in Grand Cayman (similarly more like 5 miles long) also faces due west, giving it superb sunset views.
 Again it has lovely light, soft coral sand sliding into superb blue sea.
-It too is backed mostly by development – some large hotels, condominiums - and many smaller buildings - bars, restaurants and watersports shops - even the Governor’s Official Residence is there.
+It too is backed mostly by development – increasingly taller hotels and condominiums interspersed with smaller buildings - bars, restaurants and watersports shops.
+Even the island Governor’s Official Residence is there.
 It’s lovely to walk in the early morning (you probably won’t be alone) - and then you can return at the end of the day, for a chance of seeing the Green Flash…

 3 Meads Bay, Anguilla